DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **recoverTree**: Developed a solution for the "Recover Binary Search Tree" problem, where two nodes of a BST have been swapped by mistake.
 The task is to recover the tree without changing its structure.
 The approach involves performing an in-order traversal to identify the two swapped nodes and then swapping their values back.
 This method also runs in O(n) time complexity, as it requires a single traversal of the tree.
     [Problem Description: recoverTree](https://leetcode.com/problems/recover-binary-search-tree/description/)
+* Day 276: 📊 Custom Dashboard Generator in Python 🖥️

+  Today, I developed a Custom Dashboard Generator using Python and Tkinter, allowing users to create personalized dashboards by selecting graphs, metrics, and visualizations from a loaded dataset.
+This project emphasizes user-friendly design and data visualization principles.
+Below are the key highlights:

+  - **User Interface**: The application features a clean and intuitive interface built with Tkinter.
+Users can easily upload datasets in CSV or Excel formats, select columns for visualization, and choose the type of graph they want to create.

+  - **Data Handling**: The application supports loading datasets from various file formats, including CSV and Excel (`.xls` and `.xlsx`).
+It uses the `pandas` library to read data efficiently and update the UI dynamically based on the dataset's columns.

+  - **Graphical Visualization**: Users can create three types of visualizations: Bar graphs, Line graphs, and Pie charts.
+The application utilizes Matplotlib for rendering these graphs, providing clear and informative visual representations of the data.

+  - **Customizability**: The dashboard allows users to select specific columns from their dataset for visualization, making it adaptable to different data structures.
+This flexibility is crucial for users who may work with diverse datasets.

+  - **Enhanced User Experience**: The UI includes improved button styles for better accessibility and comfort.
+The background color is set to a light gray for a modern look, enhancing the overall aesthetic of the application.

+  - **Label Rotation**: To improve readability, the x-axis labels on the graphs are rotated at 45 degrees.
+This adjustment ensures that longer labels do not overlap, making the visualizations clearer.

+  This project was an excellent opportunity to combine data analysis with user interface design.
+I learned how to effectively use Tkinter for creating interactive applications and how to integrate data visualization libraries like Matplotlib with `pandas`.
+Overall, it was a rewarding experience that enhanced my skills in Python programming and application development.